 It seems it’s been a while since anyone posted about snorkeling Aruba.
-My husband and I rented a place near Mangel Halto and snorkeled each of the 7 days we were there, 1-2.5 hrs/day.
+My husband and I rented a place near Mangel Halto and snorkeled each of the seven days we were there, 1-2.5 hours per day.

 We brought our own gear (thanks for the recommendations on this site) and had a wonderful time!
 Our previous experiences have been in Cozumel, Hawaii, and Roatan.
 Each of them marginal as we really didn’t make it much of a focus of the trip, and didn’t prioritize our time and lodging around snorkeling.
 This time was much better.

 Days 1-3 we went out with a guide: Day 1 the drift from Puerto Chiquito, Day 2 out to the reef from one of the ladders in the lagoon, Day 3 the drift again.
 Each time we used the dock platform as a place to rest.
 The winds were 18-22 mph each day; not what I would call calm.
 The visibility varied according to the wind and sun, but we found it to be enjoyable each day.

 Days 4-7 we went on our own.
 One day we entered from Mangel Halto Beach.
 Based on the currents we experienced, this was the easiest way to enter and drift over to the reef.
 We were able to access the outside of the reef from there pretty easily even with the currents.

 Another day we entered from the dock in the corner of the bay.
 This was a little challenging as we had to swim against the current more.
 But we could still access the outside of the reef.

 If you do access the outside of the reef, please be aware that the current is strong coming back towards the reef cut and dock platform.
 We found it challenging but doable, especially after three guided snorkels.
 We are in our 40s, active and comfortable swimmers.

 The reef inside the bay is OK.
 Very novice snorkelers or individuals who are not confident swimmers should find plenty to see and be happy with.